By Kirsty Lamont, Money Expert at Mozo

 Do I need to ramp up production?

 Once your business reaches international customers, you may notice a jump in the number of orders.
-While that’s great news, more orders also means buying in more raw materials so you can meet demand for your product.
+While that’s great news, more orders also means buying in more raw materials so you can meet the demand for your product.

 As your business grows, you might tackle rising production costs by looking for cheaper overseas suppliers.
 If that’s the case, you’ll want to make sure you’ve got an international money transfer account set up to pay your suppliers.
 It’s also worth looking into the handy features on offer with these accounts, like being able to schedule recurring transfers, while offering a fixed fee no matter how much you send.